The Paddock Project

 What would be on the lower floor?

 The lower floor, directly accessible from street level, would offer a mixture of a relaxing café with a restaurant serving the best West Country produce.
 The café space would be flexible so as to accommodate corporate and other events.
-There would be direct access to the lower garden and the quiet sensory garden to the south.
+There would be direct access to the lower garden to the south.

 How would the gallery be accessed?